David Wilkins

 “Then everything seemed to be ok for much of 2020, I put back on some of the weight I lost and my energy levels were good.”

-But after a routine scan last February, David received more bad news - further secondary tumours had been discovered in his liver.
-His Oncologist, Dr Mark Doherty, prescribed a specialised embolisation treatment called TACE, where synthetic clots are use to deprive the tumours of blood and oxygen and they begin to die off.
+But after a routine scan in February 2021, David received more bad news - further secondary tumours had been discovered in his liver.
+His oncologist, Dr Mark Doherty, prescribed a specialised embolisation treatment called TACE, where synthetic clots are use to deprive the tumours of blood and oxygen and they begin to die off.

 “The news that they were stopping my treatment came as a terrible blow.
 I had huge hope in the TACE treatment and had really invested in it emotionally.”

-Since then he has undergone a number rounds of very intensive chemotherapy and blood transfusions which have thankfully caused some shrinkage in the tumours, and he was recently able to return to the office again for the first time this year.
+Since then he has undergone a number rounds of very intensive chemotherapy and blood transfusions which have thankfully caused some shrinkage in the tumours, and he was able to return to the office again in 2021 and has worked full-time ever since.

 David admits that the last number of years have been extremely challenging, however, he remains optimistic for the future.